ARWL2016/ud-react1-grider/WeatherApp/notes/notes.md

 ####Middleware in Redux
 - the middleware functions sit between the action creator and the reducers, and act like a gatekeeper
+- Redux-Promise takes in a promise from the action-creator and pauses execution until the promise resolves, then passes the action (with the response data now attached to the payload) to the reducer.
+- Redux-Promise copes with the async request, so that the action and reducer functions can remain synchronous.